Ticketing & Age Questions

 How can I purchase tickets?

-Advance tickets can be purchased online through www.ardmoremusichall.com or at our Box Office; open Tuesday and Friday from noon to 5pm and anytime we have a show!
-Please email firstname.lastname@example.org with any questions about upcoming events.
+Advance tickets can be purchased online through www.ardmoremusichall.com or at our Box Office.
+Please see below for Box Office Hours, and drop us an email firstname.lastname@example.org with any questions about tickets for any upcoming events.

 Can I buy tickets without fees?

 Yes – all cash purchases at the Box Office have no fee, while a credit card transaction has no fee besides a 3% CC processing fee.
 Our Box Office is at our main entrance – 23 E Lancaster Avenue, with the front door right on East Lancaster Ave.

 Box Office hours are 12-5 PM, Monday, Wednesday, and Friday, plus on nights when we have events.
 We may be closed on or around holidays, when there’s inclement weather, or other unforeseen issues.
 Please check our social media pages for updates in abnormal times.
 Please note: on a busy show night, we may not be able to sell tickets for a future show until most of the guests for the night have been checked in.

 All sales are final.
 We don’t issue any refunds or exchanges unless a show is cancelled.

 Is Ardmore Music Hall ADA compliant?
 How do I purchase tickets with accessible seating?

 Yes!
 Ardmore Music Hall is ADA compliant and offers a few accessible seating options.

 - General Admission / Tier 1 – If you purchase a General Admission or Tier 1 ticket, we can accommodate accessible seating and viewing areas on the floor without any steps.
 The floor is accessible by wheelchair.